vaahxx/challenge-3dfilestore-web/README.md

 3. Start the development server with `npm run dev` as `npm run start` does not work and I didn't have time to address this problem
 4. Open your web browser and visit `http://localhost:3000` to access the application.

+## Database Configuration

+This application uses PostgreSQL as the database.
+The database is containerized using Docker.

+The connection details for the PostgreSQL database are as follows:

+- Host: `localhost`
+- Port: `5432`
+- Database: `3dverse`
+- Username: `postgres`
+- Password: `mysecretpassword` (replace with your chosen password)

+You can modify the database configuration in the `docker-compose.yml` file located in the project.

 ## Final Thoughts

 I would like to acknowledge the help I received from Alex in correcting my transform file algorithm.
 His assistance was valuable in achieving the desired functionality.